sysirq/note/安全研究/漏洞挖掘/polipo/dos_poc.md

 }
 ```

-when expect variable not valid,url variable not free. this can lead dos
+When the expect variable's value is invalid, the url variable is not freed, which leads to server memory leaks and thus denial-of-service

 # poc